A further £2million to be invested in Northumberland’s community mental health services

 Over the next three years, funding will be invested in transforming care for specific mental health conditions.

-For example, this year the Cumbria, Northumberland, Tyne and Wear NHS Foundation Trust is employing mental health practitioners to work into primary care in a joint initiative with our six Primary Care Networks (groups of GP practices that work together) to ensure that mental health support and interventions are more accessible.
+For example, this year the Cumbria, Northumberland, Tyne and Wear NHS Foundation Trust is employing mental health practitioners to work into primary care in a joint initiative with our seven Primary Care Networks (groups of GP practices that work together) to ensure that mental health support and interventions are more accessible.

 The community adult eating disorder service will be developed across Northumberland to respond to a range of eating disorders at a much earlier stage.
 This will enable opportunities for early detection and care being given at an earlier stage, improving the outcome for patients.